World Domination

 (Visuals are necessary, but not that important.)

 If you're going to convince everyone of something that isn't real, you need photographic evidence.
 "But that's impossible," you might conclude.
 However, in the last few years we've done thousands of seminars on something very akin to Pareidolia.
-We realized that if you show people a blurry photograph and point to things that aren't there with complete confidence, and plant a discreet member in the audience to back you up, some of them will go along with your assessment.
+We realized that if you show people a blurry photograph and point to things that aren't there with complete confidence, and perhaps plant a discreet member in the audience to back you up, some of them will go along with your assessment.
 They won't disagree with you because they feel like they're crazy ones.
 If you can get people to visualize your fictional world in their own minds, then you've already won half the battle.
 It'll allow them to use their own imaginations to fill in the gaps, and eventually you'll have all kinds of new material to pull from that your audience unwittingly made up for you.

 I